 ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five year survival rate of people with head and neck cancers varies and depends on several factors.
-Check the section for the specific type of head and neck cancer for more information (see the Overview for a complete list).
+The five year survival rate of people with head and neck cancer varies and depends on several factors.
+Check the individual section describing a specific type of head and neck cancer for more information about survival statistics (see the Overview for a complete list).

 Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2014.

 To continue reading this guide, use the menu on the side of your screen to select another section.